rtous/edcav/spark/README.md

 #### Linux, Mac and WSL users

-If you prefer to just install everything in your OS let's first ensure that you have the required dependencies (Java, Python, numpy):
+If you prefer to just install everything in your OS let's first ensure that you have the required dependencies (Java 8, Python, numpy):

 	$ java –version
 	$ python -V